tomzacchia/burger-builder/README.md

  - [ ] Implement Redux to make managing state much simpler; compared to chaining props
  - [ ] Implement AJAX calls to save and/or store user data

+## Credits
+ * Credits to @mschwarzmueller for burger ingredients CSS styles

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details